 With many of the existing brands solely focussed on just that, “existing”, now could be the perfect time to capitalise on their inactivity with regard to design and development.
 Currently, they are focused on clearing seasonal stock while consumerism has dropped and have cancelled all future orders and developments.

 Online advertising has also crashed with fewer brands investing in marketing so now could be the perfect time to get your head above the usual noise that fills the typical online marketing space.

-If you are a budding entrepreneur who have dreams of starting their own brand and now have time on your hands due to Covid-19, the time couldn’t be better to lay the foundations and start the process.
+If you are a budding entrepreneur who has dreams of starting their own brand and now have time on your hands due to Covid-19, the time couldn’t be better to lay the foundations and start the process.

 Building a brand takes time and effort.
 It’s going to take a minimum of 8 months from the day you start to launch, and the landscape will be different by the time your brand actually launches.
 It’s important to remember that many of today’s largest companies launched during the financial collapse in 2008 (such as Uber) and focussed their offering on a gap in the market rather than on the current financial situation and postponed their launch.

 It’s important to launch with a USP (Unique Selling Point) or answer a demand that you have identified.
 This could be a direct result of consumer demands post Covid-19 for antibacterial clothing or a most sustainable, eco-friendly sportswear line.